 You’ve probably seen the photos.
 The sun rises in the middle of an archway, illuminating the bottom of the arch in a brilliant orange.
-Yeah, this is Canyonlands’ Mesa Arch.
+This is Canyonlands’ Mesa Arch.
 And don’t let the pictures fool you.
-Think you’ll be the only person here?
-If you’re not arriving at the trailhead at least one hour before sunrise you can just head back to your hotel or camp for coffee and breakfast.
-You won’t be able to squeeze in amongst all the other photographers.
+If you’re not arriving at the trailhead at least one hour before sunrise you can just head back to your hotel or camp for coffee and breakfast because you won’t be able to squeeze in amongst all the other photographers.

 But if you do make it, and if you don’t need to be in the photographer’s line, it sure is a sight to see.
 Get there EARLY.